About the Suzuki Strings Program at CMS

 |Summer 2021||No new students accepted||June 19 - August 2, 2021|

-Once we receive the enrollment form, staff will send an email with more information on how to sign up for our Suzuki Parent Orientation.
-The Suzuki Parent Orientation Program consists of three sessions, usually on consecutive Saturdays and is held at the beginning of both the Fall and Spring Semesters.
+Step 2: The primary adult contact will receive an email with a link to sign up for Suzuki Parent Orientation (there is a $40 fee for Orientation).
+The Suzuki Parent Orientation Program consists of three sessions, usually on consecutive Saturdays, and is held at the beginning of both the Fall and Spring semesters.

-- The first session includes a description of the CMS Suzuki Program, a discussion of the Suzuki philosophy, and demonstration performances by our current Suzuki students.
+- Session one includes a description of the CMS Suzuki Program, a discussion of the Suzuki philosophy, and demonstration performances by our current Suzuki students.

-- The second session includes an observation of group lessons and a discussion about the parents’ role as the home teacher.
+- Session two includes an observation of group lessons and a discussion about the parents’ role as the home teacher.

-- The third session focuses on what to expect at lessons, followed by registration into the Suzuki program.
+- Session three focuses on what to expect at lessons, followed by registration in the Suzuki program.

 All three sessions are for parents only and should be attended by the parent who will be the Suzuki practice partner at home.
 Students are encouraged to attend the group lesson observation during the second session, but childcare will need to be arranged during the parent session.
 Also during the three-week program, parents and their future Suzuki students are expected to observe at least one individual lesson, which gives our CMS instructors an opportunity to meet prospective students and assess their readiness to begin.